Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: Introduction

 \section{Introduction}

 A key challenge in science is to develop predictive models based on experimental observations.
 As far back as~\citet{lindley1956measure} it has been recognised that experimental designs can be optimised to be maximally informative, under the assumptions of a Bayesian framework.
-Since then optimal experimental design has been applied to a wide variety of fields with different models and assumptions, including neuroscience~\cite{shababo2013bayesian}, biology~\cite{treloar2022deep}, ecology~\cite{drovandi2014sequential} and causal structure learning~\cite{agrawal2019abcd}.
+Since then optimal experimental design has been applied to a wide variety of fields with different models and assumptions, including neuroscience~\citep{shababo2013bayesian}, biology~\citep{treloar2022deep}, ecology~\citep{drovandi2014sequential} and causal structure learning~\citep{agrawal2019abcd}.

-Under the framework of \gls{BOED}, we have a probabilistic model $p(y \g \theta, d)$ where $d$ is the design (e.g. where to measure), $y$ is the outcome (e.g. the measurement value) and $\theta$ are parameters over which we have a prior belief $p(\theta)$.
-The objective is to find the optimal design $d^*$ that maximises the \gls{EIG}, formally:
+Under the framework of \gls{BOED}, we have a probabilistic model $p(y \g \theta, d)$ where $d$ is the design (e.g.~where to measure), $y$ is the outcome (e.g.~the measurement value) and $\theta$ are parameters over which we have a prior belief $p(\theta)$.
+The objective is to find the optimal design $d^*$ that maximises the \gls{EIG}, defined as:

+Where $\entropy(\cdot)$ is the entropy of the given distribution.
 We see that na\"ive computation of the \gls{EIG} requires an expectation over the marginal likelihood $p(y \g d)$ and estimation of the posterior $p(\theta \g y, d)$.
-Since sampling from $p(y \g d)$ is typically intractable and there is usually no closed-form solution for the posterior, minimising this expression involves estimating a nested expectation numerically, which is challenging~\cite{rainforth2018nesting}.
-Furthermore, we are often interested in conducting more than one experiment, in which case optimal designs must incorporate the outcomes of previous experiments sequentially~\cite{krause2007nonmyopic}.
+Since sampling from $p(y \g d)$ is typically intractable and there is usually no closed-form solution for the posterior, minimising this expression involves estimating a nested expectation numerically, which is challenging~\citep{rainforth2018nesting}.
+Furthermore, we are often interested in conducting more than one experiment, in which case optimal designs must incorporate the outcomes of previous experiments sequentially \citep{krause2007nonmyopic}.

-In settings where computational or application-specific constraints demand fast deployment times, the state-of-the-art approach to \gls{SED} is to use \textit{amortised} methods, which learn an optimal design policy as a function of the experimental history instead of optimising each design in turn~\cite{blau2022optimizing,foster2021deep,ivanova2021implicit}.
-Once trained, a policy can be reused to design experiments as many times as desired, thus amortising the cost of training.
-However, all amortised methods introduced thus far have the drawback that they rely on maximising contrastive lower bounds of the objective.
-To achieve an unbiased estimate of the \gls{EIG}, these contrastive bounds require a number of samples that is exponential in its magnitude~\cite{mcallester2020formal, poole2019variational}.
-Thus their performance degrades in cases where the \gls{EIG} is large.